aumartinez/bootstrap-extended-components/README.md

 ## A BootStrap extension application

-Added new featured to BS components for further sites developments
+Added new features to BS components for further site developments